Today's Articles

 Chandler Owen, Writer, and Socialist born

 *Chandler Owen was born on this date in 1889.
 He was a Black writer, editor, and early member of the Socialist Party of America.
 Owen was born in Warrenton, North Carolina.
 He graduated from Virginia Union University in 1913.
 Later, while studying economics at Columbia University in 1916, he joined the Socialist Party of America.
-He began a lifelong friendship with A. Philip Randolph, and together they followed the lead […]
+He began a lifelong friendship with A. Philip Randolph and they followed the […]

 learn more